-Many website operators fall short when it comes to keeping up with the creation and maintenance aspects of their sites.
-Despite responsive design, many websites still have loading times that are too long, which can prove off-putting for visitors.
-Our guide reveals what you can do to optimise the performance of your website.
+When it comes to website development and maintenance one aspect is often missed: website speed.
+Despite mobile-first approaches and responsive designs, many websites still have loading times that are too long, which can prove off-putting for visitors.
+Yet, loading time is one of the key reasons why consumers abandon a website.
+Our guide reveals what you can do to make your website faster.

 In early 2006, the software company Zend Technologies (now part of Rogue Wave Software) released a pre-alpha version of the PHP framework, Zend Framework, under the BSD licence.
 The founders of the Israeli company were two developers, Andi Gutmans and Zeev Suraski, who had previously developed the script language, PHP, programmed by Rasmus Lerdorf as part of their studies at the Israel Institute of Technology along with other graduates.
 Zend Technologies has continued to work on improving the open source language and has released a PHP interpreter, known as Zend Engine.
 To date, the Zend Framework has been downloaded over 15 million times.
 The current version 3 (which succeeded Zend Framework 2.0 in July 2016) isn’t compatible with the previous versions, but web applications and services can be created which are based on PHP 5.6 (or higher).

 What is the Zend Framework?